anthonys13/anthonys13/README.md

 :mortar_board: I am currently learning JavaScript with O'Clock School.
 After browsing Node.JS and its dependencies, I learn how to use React.js.

 :computer: Throughout the training I realized some projects.
-You can have an overview on my Git Hub, or with the link of my portfolio on my profile.
+You can have an overview on my Git Hub, or with the link of my portfolio!
+Check my bio.

 Here are some fast links :
 - :rainbow:[Axoll Draw Project](http://www.salleanthony.fr:6525/)